algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 ### 2.1 Pages

+To meet the client's request, we have decided to create a Flutter application.
+The main feature is the "Swipe" profile function, where users can like, pass, or cancel another user.
+If two users like each other, they can start a chat.
+Company users can send the first message after a match.
+Additionally, users can access other profiles, the search page, notification log, message page, settings page, and filter page.
+Users can also edit their profiles, set their location, log out, and delete their accounts.

+### 2.2 Pages

-#### 2.1.1 Home page
+#### 2.2.1 Home page
-The page where the user can access to the "Swipe" profile feature
+The page where the user can access the "Swipe" profile feature

-#### 2.1.2 Profile page
+#### 2.2.2 Profile page
-The page with the profile of the user and has the ability to edit it
+The page with the user's profile and the option to modify it.

-#### 2.1.3 Filter page
+#### 2.2.3 Filter page
-The page contain button to check the type of job offer, the contract type, the city and the radius.
+The page contain button to filter the type of job offer, the type of contract, the city and the radius. among other.

 #### 2.1.4 Message page
-The page caintain the log of all the message sent and received with also the log of matches.
+The page containing the logs of all the messages sent and received a long with an history of your matches.

 #### 2.1.5 Chat page
 The page where the user can chat with another user after chose match user on the message page.

 #### 2.1.6 Setting page
-This page containe the account setting include email, phone number, linked account,  logout and delete his account.
-The page contain also the rule of the community, the privacy policy, legal mention and the contact.
+This page contains the account setting including email, phone numbers, linked accounts, logout and delete option.
+The page also contain the community rule, the privacy policy, legal mention and support contact.

 ## 3. Functional Requirements